 For the vulture photography we suggest you bring either a large zoom or telephoto lenses with a focal length of between 400 mm and 600 mm.

 Tripods are essential, especially for the hide photography.
 They can be also very useful also for some aspects of the pelican photography from the shore.

 We can provide bean bags, which are very helpful for lower angle photography of the pelicans (from the shore), or you may wish to bring your own on the tour.

 If you have any queries about the equipment you ought to bring, please don’t hesitate to get in touch with our office.

-Our tour prices also include all tipping, including tips for local guides, drivers, boatmen and accommodations.
-The value of these inclusions on this Wild Images tour amounts to approximately $200.
+Our tour prices also include all tips for local guides, drivers, boatmen and accommodation/restaurant staff.

 If you are travelling alone, the single supplement will not apply if you are willing to share a room and there is a room-mate of the same sex available.